Food for Hamsters & Dwarf Hamsters in the Hamster Webshop!

 Everything in one chunk

 A last resort is the all-in-one kibble.
-These kibbles are all the same, so that no selective eating behavior can occur and therefore no nutritional deficiencies.
-The all-in-one kibble does not quite fit into the natural diet menu.
-The animals therefore need a longer adjustment period, but once they have become accustomed to an all-in-one kibble, they eat it very well and remain stable in terms of condition and weight.
+These chunks are all the same, which means no selective eating behavior can occur and therefore no nutritional deficiencies.
+The all-in-one chunk does not entirely fit into the natural diet menu.
+The animals therefore need a longer adjustment period, but once they get used to all-in-one chunks, they eat it very well and remain stable in terms of condition and weight.

-For rabbits and guinea pigs, the all-in-one kibble is already well established and is one of the primary ways of feeding.
-The animals are in a better condition if they are fed an all-in-one pellet.
+For rabbits and guinea pigs, the all-in-one kibble is already well established and is one of the primary feeding methods.
+The animals are in better condition if they are fed all-in-one chunks.

-For an owner who wants to be 100% sure that his animal always receives all the nutrients, the all-in-one kibble is a godsend.
+For an owner who wants to be 100% sure that his animal always receives all the nutrients, the all-in-one chunk is a solution.

 It remains an art to keep the hamster's eating habits in balance.
-Because of its collecting and therefore hiding behavior, it is sometimes quite a task to find all the food supplies.
-If your hamster eats selectively, but if it otherwise looks good, there is no reason to panic.
-Some animals seem to eat selectively, but secretly balance their food in a good way.
-These animals have a good weight, beautiful fur and sparkling eyes.
+Due to its collecting and therefore hiding behavior, it is sometimes quite a challenge to find all the food supplies.
+If your hamster eats selectively, but otherwise looks good, there is no reason to panic.
+Some animals seem to eat selectively, but secretly balance their diet in a good way.
+These animals have a good weight, beautiful coat and sparkling eyes.

 Please accept cookies to help us improve this website Is this OK?
 Yes No More on cookies »